Deterministic algorithms for the Lovasz Local Lemma: simpler, more general, and more parallel: Introduction

 Finally, in Section~\ref{app3-sec}, we consider \emph{strong coloring}: given a graph $G$ partitioned into blocks of size $b$, we want to partition the vertex set into $b$ independent transversals.
-The work \cite{it3} describes randomized sequential algorithms under the condition $b \geq (3 +\eps) \Delta(G)$, and \cite{harris-llll-par} describes an $RNC^4$ algorithm under the condition $b \geq 9.49 \Delta(G)$.
-Our results on weighted independent transversals give much more efficient deterministic algorithms in both these settings: \begin{theorem} Let $\eps > 0$ be any fixed constant, and let $G$ be a graph with a vertex partition of common block-size $b$. \begin{enumerate} \item If $b \geq (3 + \eps) \Delta(G)$, there is a deterministic poly-time alg. to find a strong coloring of $G$. \item If $b \geq (5 + \eps) \Delta(G)$, there is an $NC^3$ algorithm to find a strong coloring of $G$. \end{enumerate} \end{theorem}
+A randomized sequential algorithm under the condition $b \geq (3 +\eps) \Delta(G)$ is given in \cite{it3}, and a randomized parallel algorithm under the condition $b \geq 9.49 \Delta(G)$ is given in \cite{harris-llll-par}.
+Our results on weighted independent transversals give much more efficient deterministic algorithms in both these settings: \begin{theorem} Let $\eps > 0$ be an arbitrary constant, and let $G$ be a graph of maximum degree $\Delta$ with vertices partitioned into blocks of size $b$. \begin{enumerate} \item If $b \geq (3 + \eps) \Delta$, there is a deterministic poly-time algorithm for strong coloring of $G$. \item If $b \geq (5 + \eps) \Delta$, there is an $NC^3$ algorithm for strong coloring of $G$. \end{enumerate} \end{theorem}

-Note that the parallel algorithm here improves over the construction of \cite{harris-llll-par} in three distinct ways: it is faster by a factor of $\log n$; it has a looser condition on $b$; and it is deterministic.